pdf-association/pdf-issues/PUBLICATION-PROCESS.md

 * We fully respect ISO copyright so only small amounts of surrounding text are used.
 Typically just the paragraph in question so that the track change is clearly understandable with some context and is easily and clearly locatable within ISO 32000-2.
 Headings (clause titles) and Table numbers are always used.

-* Ellipsis (...) with breaks <br\\> are used to visually indicate missing stuff from ISO 32000-2:2020.
+* Ellipsis (...) paragraphs are used to visually indicate missing stuff from ISO 32000-2:2020.
 Otherwise the resolutions look like adjacent paragraphs when they're not!

-* The track-changes styling is implemented via _includes/iso-style.html which is an inline set of styles that are %-included into each _clause/ MarkDown file.
+* The track-changes styling is implemented via `_includes/iso-style.html` which is an inline set of styles that are `%-included` into each `docs/_clause` MarkDown file.

-* Edits are currently split on top level (H1) clauses in ISO 32000.
-The MD files have some Jekyll magic at the top which allows them to be enumerated into a ToC from index.md.
-At some point this arbitrary decision may need to change... and that may be some work!
+* Edits are currently split on top level (`H1`) clauses in ISO 32000.
+The MD files have some Jekyll magic at the top which allows them to be enumerated into a ToC from `index.md`.
+At some point this arbitrary decision may need to change... and that may be some work.
+For now the `docs/_config.yml` file also needs to manually maintained to control the ordering of the ToC.

-* The heading <hX> tag in the docs/_clause Markdown matches the nearest heading level in ISO 32000-2 for all resolutions.
+* The heading `<hX>` tag in the `docs/_clause` Markdown matches the nearest heading level in ISO 32000-2 for all resolutions.
 If the heading title is something highly generic (e.g. X.Y.Z General) then also add the next highest heading (e.g. X.Y Topic) is added.
+This means heading numbers is not contiguous!!

-* The simulated "track changes" is achieved via inline span class="new-text" and class="deleted-text".
+* The simulated "track changes" is achieved via inline `span class="new-text"` and `span class="deleted-text"`.

-* The popup tooltips (which state the pdf-issues Issue number e.g. "Issue #123") is achieved via class="new-tooltiptext" and class="deleted-tooltiptext".
+* The popup tooltips (which state the pdf-issues Issue number e.g. "Issue #123") is achieved via `span class="new-tooltiptext"` and `span class="deleted-tooltiptext"`.
 Implement as an inline span within the surrounding span of the "track changes".

 * The "Last Modified" date at the end of each clause MD file needs to be changed manually (as this needs to be the edit time of substantive changes, not just trying to work around GH-Pages issues)